JahnaviSam/MarkuptoMarkdown/README.md

-Manual process is required since the images names in files are like - Arista-7050QX-32.md:8:![Arista 7050QX-32](A7050-QX32.png "Arista 7050QX-32") But on downloading the image from Site, the file names are prefixed with ì300pxî.
-Also we will do a sync on NetworkFAbricWiki which might bring new set of images.
+Manual process is required since the images names in files are like - Arista-7050QX-32.md:8:![Arista 7050QX-32](A7050-QX32.png "Arista 7050QX-32") But on downloading the image from Site, the file names are prefixed with ‚Äú300px‚Äù.